Ensono/amido.github.io/docs/publishing.md

 2. Bumps the version based on the Conventional Commits Specification
 3. Updates CHANGELOG.md and updates the package.json if needed

-The changes are then ready to be commited to the remote.
+The changes are then ready to be committed to the remote.

 ### Why do we use `lerna version --conventional-commits`